Homotopy Hubbard Trees for post-singularly finite exponential maps: Classification of post-singularly finite exponential maps

 Let $U_i'$ be the bounded component of $\mathbb{R}^2\setminus\gamma_i'$ and let $U_i$ be the bounded component of $\mathbb{R}^2\setminus\gamma_i$.
 If all restrictions $g\colon \overline{U_{i'}}\to\overline{U_{i+1}}$ are homeomorphisms, then the Levy cycle is called \emph{degenerate}. \end{Def} It is easy to see that for topological exponential maps every Levy cycle is degenerate and that Levy cycles are preserved under Thurston equivalence.
 Furthermore, a routine hyperbolic contraction argument shows that a post-singularly finite exponential map does not have a Levy cycle.
 The following theorem is the main result of \cite{HSS}. \begin{Thm}[Topological characterization of exponential maps] A post-singularly finite topological exponential map is Thurston equivalent to a post-singularly finite holomorphic exponential map if and only if it does not admit a degenerate Levy cycle.
-The holomorphic exponential map is unique up to conjugation with an affine map. \end{Thm} \begin{remark} In our parametrization $\lambda\mapsto\lambda\exp(z)$ of the exponential parameter space, with $\lambda\in\C\setminus\{0\}$, no two distinct $E_\lambda$ and $E_{\tilde{\lambda}}$ are affinely conjugate.
-By Theorem~\ref{thm:TopChar}, two post-singularly finite maps $E_\lambda$ and $E_{\tilde{\lambda}}$ are never Thurston equivalent for different parameters $\lambda,\tilde{\lambda}\in\C\setminus\{0\}$. \end{remark}
+The holomorphic exponential map is unique up to conjugation with an affine map. \end{Thm} \begin{remark} In our parametrization $\lambda\mapsto\lambda\exp(z)$ of the exponential parameter space, with $\lambda\in\complex\setminus\{0\}$, no two distinct $E_\lambda$ and $E_{\tilde{\lambda}}$ are affinely conjugate.
+By Theorem~\ref{thm:TopChar}, two post-singularly finite maps $E_\lambda$ and $E_{\tilde{\lambda}}$ are never Thurston equivalent for different parameters $\lambda,\tilde{\lambda}\in\complex\setminus\{0\}$. \end{remark}

-We are going to show that distinct psf exponential maps always yield abstract Hubbard Trees that are not equivalent.
-For the proof, we need a result from \cite[Corollary 6.6]{BFH} about extensions of maps between embedded graphs.
+We show that distinct psf exponential maps always yield abstract Hubbard Trees that are not equivalent.
+For the proof, we need a result from \cite[Corollary~6.6]{BFH} about extensions of maps between embedded graphs.

 \begin{Lem}[Extension of graph homeomorphisms] Let $\Gamma_1,\Gamma_2\subset\mathbb{S}^2$ be connected embedded graphs, and let $f\colon \Gamma_1\to\Gamma_2$ be a homeomorphism.
 Then $f$ extends to an orientation-preserving homeomorphism $\hat{f}\colon \mathbb{S}^2\to\mathbb{S}^2$ if and only if $f$ preserves the cyclic order of the edges at all branch points of $\Gamma_1$. \end{Lem}